On the Model Update Strategies for Supervised Learning in AIOps Solutions

-R2.2][R3.1{ When an AIOps model is to be updated, significant human efforts and computing resources will be needed to update (e.g., by retraining) the model.
-Once a model is updated, additional efforts and resources will be needed to verify the quality of the model (i.e., testing), integrate the model into the production system (i.e., integration), deploy the system that includes the AIOps model to the production environment (i.e., deployment), and monitor the performance of the updated model in the production environment (i.e., monitoring).
-Therefore, AIOps solutions that require frequent maintenance may not be desirable~\cite{dang2019aiops,li2020predicting}.
-Accordingly, we define model maintenance cost from two perspectives: 1) the cost-effectiveness of model maintenance which quantifies the model performance gain normalized by the times of model update, and 2) the cost of computing resources in terms of the training and testing time. }
+While model update strategies can mitigate performance deterioration caused by the constant data evolution in operation datasets, significant computing efforts will be needed to update (e.g., by retraining) the model.
+Once a model is updated, additional efforts and resources will also be needed to verify the quality of the model (i.e., testing), integrate the model into the production system (i.e., integration), deploy the system that includes the AIOps model to the production environment (i.e., deployment), and monitor the performance of the updated model in the production environment (i.e., monitoring).
+Therefore, AIOps solutions that require frequent updating may not be desirable~\cite{dang2019aiops,li2020predicting}.
+Accordingly, we define model updating cost from two perspectives: 1) the cost-effectiveness of model updates which quantifies the model performance gain normalized by the times of model update, and 2) the cost of computing resources in terms of the training and testing time.

 \textbf{Cost-effectiveness analysis}.
-In order to evaluate the benefits and costs of different approaches for determining when to update AIOps models, we perform cost-effectiveness analysis~\cite{weinstein1996cost} on each considered approach.
-In particular, for each approach, we calculate the \textbf{effectiveness per unit of cost} (i.e., the \textbf{EC ratio})~\cite{EffectivenessPerCost} by Equation:
+In order to evaluate the benefits and costs of different strategies for determining when to update AIOps models, we perform cost-effectiveness analysis~\cite{weinstein1996cost} on each considered strategy.
+In particular, for each strategy, we calculate the \textbf{effectiveness per unit of cost} (i.e., the \textbf{EC ratio})~\cite{EffectivenessPerCost} by Equation:

 where the performance improvement is represented by the percentage of AUC improvement over the stationary model, and the frequency of retrains is measured by the percentage of time periods needing updates.
-A higher EC value suggests the given approach is more cost-effective.
-We do not measure the EC ratio for the online learning approaches since the score is based on the performance improvement over the stationary approaches, while we do not have a corresponding base model in the stationary approach for the online learning approaches.
+A higher EC value suggests the given strategy is more cost-effective.
+We do not measure the EC ratio for the online learning strategies since the score is based on the performance improvement over the stationary strategies, while we do not have a corresponding base model in the stationary strategy for the online learning strategies.